haxall/haxall/src/test/testData/tests/readme.md

 ## verifySpecIs

 Verify nonimal typing via two specs.
-The fields must be:
+This field must be a list of dicts with the following three fields:
+  - **a**: qname of spec
-  - **with**: qname of the base spec to check against
+  - **b**: qname of spec
-  - **trues**: list of qnames which should match nominal typing
-  - **falses**: list of qnames which should not match nominal typing
+  - **expect**: expected value  of `is(a, b)`

 Example:

-    name: "str"
     verifySpecIs:
-      with: "sys::Str"
-      trues:
-        - "sys::Obj"
-        - "sys::Scalar"
-        - "sys::Str"
-      falses:
-        - "sys::None"
-        - "sys::Number"
-        - "sys::Dict"
+      - {a: "sys::Str", b: "sys::Scalar", expect: true}
+      - {a: "sys::Str", b: "sys::Number", expect: false}

+## verifySpecFits

+Verify structural typing between two specs.
+This step follows the exact same conventions as `verifySpecIs`.